aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.charts/seriescollection/changeseriesorder/_index.md

 | --- | --- | --- |
 | sourceIndex | int32_t | The current index |
 | destIndex | int32_t | The dest index |
+## Remarks

+NOTE: This method is now obsolete.
+Instead, please use [SeriesCollection.SwapSeries](../swapseries/) method.
+This method will be removed 12 months later since June 2024. **Aspose** apologizes for any inconvenience you may have experienced.

 ## See Also